 Thanks to the Anita B. Gorman Discovery Science Center and the Missouri Department of Conservation, our CWC KC students dive into the Discover Nature Schools curriculum throughout their science projects.
 Our young scientists go outside to investigate, observe, and explore, and they receive science journals to use on their nature and science focused field trips.

 BikeWalkKC (1st & 2nd Grade)

-Educators from BikeWalkKC come to all of our 1st and 2nd grade classes to lead interactive workshops that connect to each grade level’s Signature Projects.
+Educators from BikeWalkKC come to all of our 1st and 2nd grade classes to lead interactive workshops that connect to each grade level’s Project Based Learning unit.
 In 1st grade, students learn about the basic rules and laws of the built world around us through their unit on ‘Healthy Bodies’.
 In 2nd grade, students learn about types of transportation over time through their unit on ‘How People Invented Throughout Time’.